tkeer/flattable/readme.md

 If you want to trade performance at the cost of storage, this package can help you.

-This package allows you to combine multiple tables into one big table, so that you can avoid slow sub queries and joins in your database queries.
+It allows you to combine multiple tables into one big table, so that you can avoid slow sub queries and joins in your database queries.